Depression and Bipolar Clinic

 This assessment will take approximately one hour, giving a refined diagnosis, management suggestions (concerning medications and psychological treatment), and advice to help you return to a fulfilling lifestyle.
 Clinic specialists will write to your referring doctor following the consultation outlining suggested management options.

 The Clinic does not take over patient management this remains with the referring doctor.

-Before attending the clinic we require a referral from your GP or psychiatrist.
-In order to make the referral, the treating health practitioner will need to complete our Referral to the Referral to the Depression & Bipolar Clinic form.
+Before attending our clinic we require a referral from your GP or psychiatrist.
+They will need to complete our Referral to Depression and Bipolar Clinic form.

 The referral should include your background as well as any previous personal experiences with mental illness as well as the specific advice (e.g. diagnosis, management) sought by the referring GP or mental health professional.
 Appointments cannot be made until we have your completed Black Dog Institute referral form.

-Once we have received your referral, it will be screened by a senior psychiatrist and the clinic secretary will then call you to arrange a time for your appointment.
+Once we have received your referral one of our patient care coordinators will call you to arrange a time for your appointment.

 A psychiatrist will undertake a comprehensive clinical assessment, where your history and current presentation will be reviewed.
 This appointment takes about an hour to complete.
 Following this assessment the psychiatrist will write a comprehensive report outlining their opinion and recommendations which will be sent to your referring doctor.